rizadwiandhika/json-in-c/README.md

-# Pure Json Parser in C!
+# Pure Json Library in C!

 No external library is being used.
 Just pure C code to work with Json data structure.
 This project was created only for fun.
 I was curious on how Json can be manipulated in such a very basic like C.

 ### How the Json is Representated in C